rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### Mount the iso on the Windows guest

 Switch to `virt-manager` and open a console to the Windows host.
-Above the console, click the `Virtual Machine` menu and select `Redirect USB`:
+Above the console, click the `Virtual Machine` menu and select `Redirect USB device`:

 ----------------------------------------------------------------